Topological exodromy with coefficients: Consequences

-\cref{recollement} immediately gives the following \begin{cor} Let $(X,P)$ be a conically stratified space and let $\cE$ be a presentable $\infty$-category.
-Let $S \subseteq P$ be a closed subset and let $i_S \colon X_S \to X$ be the inclusion.
-Put $U:=P\setminus S$ and let $i_U \colon X_U \to X$ be the inclusion.
-If the assumptions of \cref{thm:exodromy} are satisfied, then the fully-faithful functors
+\begin{cor} Let $(X,P)$ be a conically stratified space with locally weakly contractible strata.
+Assume that $(X,P)$ is locally categorically compact and that $P$ is finite.
+Let $\cE$ be a stable presentable $\infty$-category.
+Let $S \subseteq P$ be a closed subset and put $U\coloneqq P\smallsetminus S$.
+Then the fully-faithful functors